ErinvanderVeen/nix-config-ng/README.md

 ./user-profiles - User configuration profiles, a user combines multiple of these profiles with a user to create a single user

 ./pkgs - TODO: Custom packages
-./overlays - TODO: Custom overlays
+./overlays - Custom overlays, including a selection of packages that I always fetch from unstable